-A subsidiary of the Corporation, 2260761 Ontario Incorporated, holds a 22.8% interest in Sparkfly Inc., a private Georgia corporation that operates an innovative promotions & rewards platform integrated with retail point of sale systems.
+A subsidiary of the Corporation, 2260761 Ontario Incorporated, holds a 22.5% interest in Sparkfly Inc., a private Georgia corporation that operates an innovative promotions and rewards platform integrated with retail point of sale systems.

-On January 5, 2011, the Corporation sold its 12 million shares in Rambler for cash proceeds of \$5,925,000 and realized a net gain on disposal of investments on the transaction of \$1,451,000.
+During the previous year, the Corporation sold its 12 million shares in Rambler Metals and Mining plc. for cash proceeds of \$5,925,000 and realized a net gain on disposal of investments on the transaction of \$1,451,000.